tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 ## MODULE PROJECTS ##

-This is the releases repository for the Tomcat Slf4j Logback Project.
+This was the releases repository for the Tomcat Slf4j Logback Project.
 Please refer to [tomcat-slf4j-logback](https://github.com/tomcat-slf4j-logback) top level project for access to specific repos.
+Use maven central for downloads.

 ## LOGBACK NOTICE ##